-If GTD does return after the original treatment, it is called recurrent.
+If GTD returns after the original treatment, it is called recurrent.
 It may come back in the uterus (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a new cycle of testing will begin to learn as much as possible about the recurrence.
-After this testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatment described above such as surgery or chemotherapy but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatment described above, such as surgery or chemotherapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Treatment is often effective for a recurrent GTD.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent GTD often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

-GTD is most often curable.
+GTD is usually curable.
 However, recovery is not always possible.
 If a cancerous GTD cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and for many people advanced cancer is difficult to discuss.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for women with GTD.
-You may use the menu to choose a different section to continue reading in this guide.
+Use the menu to choose a different section to read in this guide.